We've been featured in:

 Before understanding a trade union membership data breach, it is important to understand what a trade union is.

-A trade union consists of workers or employees that want to protect or advance interests in the workplace.
+A trade union consists of workers or employees who want to protect or advance their interests in the workplace.
 Due to the nature of trade unions, they often possess personal data regarding their members.
-A personal data breach is a security incident that has affected personal data confidentiality, integrity, or availability.
+A personal data breach is a security incident that compromises the confidentiality, integrity, or availability of personal information.
 It may be accidental or unlawful.

 Trade union membership data is special category data.
-The UK General Data Protection Regulation (GDPR) defines special category data as personal data that requires extra protection due to its sensitivity.
-Personal data is any information that identifies you, for example, your surname, sexuality, or date of birth.
+The UK General Data Protection Regulation (UK GDPR) defines special category data as personal data that requires extra protection due to its sensitivity.
+Personal data is any information that identifies you, such as your surname, home address, or date of birth.

-You can report a data breach to the Information Commissioner’s Office (ICO), which upholds the principles outlined in the UK GDPR.
+You can report a data breach to the Information Commissioner’s Office (ICO), the UK’s independent regulator for data protection.

 What Is Covered By Special Category Data?